adrianauscanga/TMVBarthropods/README.md

 This repository contains code for delimiting Operational Taxonomic Units (OTUs) using a Generalized Mixed Yule Coalescent method (GMYC), estimate genetic and specific diversity, and run a null model.
 It also contains the sequences and trees needed to run the code.
 Here is a brief description of the files contained in this repo:

+The following scripts should be run in this order:

 **otus_delimitation**.
 R code for delimiting OTUs using trees calculated in BEAST

 **diversity**.
 R code for calculating genetic diversity, Fst and making haplotype networks.
 It also contains R code for calculatin beta diversity using OTUs